ylliez/CU/lectures/lect06_jQuery/README.md

 ### Selection
 Select an element using the jQuery function `$()` which takes a single argument of the CSS selector as a string
 CSS selector can be id (`#`), class (`.`)
-!!! if repeatedly using the same selector, store jQuery selection in a variable for efficiency.
+__If repeatedly using the same selector, store jQuery selection in a variable for efficiency.__
 ### Action
 Act on the selected element using jQuery methods (e.g. `.css()`)
 A jQuery method can take two arguments, property and value, as strings